BLE-LTER/ble-handbook/handbook.md

 We maintain several mailing lists for BLE LTER.
 Distribution and management are based on [UTLists](utlists.utexas.edu), which in turn is based on Sympa software.

+We have settled on these settings:

 Only list members can send messages.
 Messages are not moderated.
 Replies to messages from others will be sent to the entire list, i.e., default reply behavior is reply-all.
 Email the original poster directly for tangential thoughts, specific questions, etc.

+However, see config section below if you ever wanna change settings.

 List members can invite others to join, but a list owner must approve once a person has been invited.
-An Nguyen, Tim Whiteaker, Christina Bonsell, and Nathan McTigue own the lists.
+An Nguyen, Tim Whiteaker, Christina Bonsell, and Nathan McTigue own/admin the lists.
+No moderators are set, so mods are the same as owners.
+Note that owners are not necessarily subscribers.
+Owners/mods can always post to a group, but if they are not themselves subscribed will not be included on conversations they didn't initiate.

 There are three lists as of Feb 2020: